sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

-### Notes on Fast Lemire function and its two weird shortcuts
+### Two new shortcuts

-As the name of the function implies, this is where I did my best to implement any and all speed shortcuts described by Lemire and MacCárthaigh.
+As the name of the function implies, `roll_using_lemire_fast` is where I did my best to implement all remaining speed shortcuts described by Lemire and MacCárthaigh.

 #### Calculating l with a faster equivalent to `m % 256`